 A crucial meeting at the Royal Geographical Society took place on 8th December 1862 at which all the experienced China experts were present including Lay, Osborn as well as William Gladstone ➚ (then Chancellor of the Exchequer).
 British plans and strategy were discussed.
 Lay and Osborn put forward their view that the flotilla would help transform China for the better by ending the civil war and opening up trade along the Yangzi.
 Osborn said: ‘he hoped to report that Nanjing has been taken without the loss of one Taiping life’.
 Gladstone, who had been a severe critic of the Opium Wars, gave his support to them ‘to carry to China the blessings and not the curses of civilization’.
 An important complicating factor was that the American Civil War (1861-65) had nearly brought the British cotton mills to a halt; Britain hoped China might be as an alternative market for its cloth.

 Eight ships were speedily built: seven gunships and a support vessel - all of them steamers with forty heavy guns between them.
+Some were actually recommissioned rather than being built from scratch.
 Among them were the ‘Pekin’, ‘China’, and ‘Amoy’, as well as a paddle-wheel steamship ‘Kiangsu’ - which was at the time considered the fastest and most modern naval ship in the world.
 Wags at Shanghai termed it the ‘Vampire fleet’ as it was a Chinese fleet to be used against the Chinese.